AztecProtocol/aztec-packages/yellow-paper/docs/calls/static-calls.md

 - `encrypted_log_preimages_length`
 - `unencrypted_log_preimages_length`

-From the point a static call is made, every subsequent nested call is forced to be static by setting a flag in the derived `CallContext`.
+From the moment a static call is made, every subsequent nested call is forced to be static by setting a flag in the derived `CallContext`, which propagates through the call stack.

 At the protocol level, a static call is identified by a `is_static_call` flag in the `CircuitPublicInputs` of the `CallStackItem`.
 The kernel is responsible for asserting that the call and all nested calls do not emit any forbidden side effects.